A Black man died after he was pinned to the ground by security guards at a Milwaukee hotel. Now his family wants answers - KESQ

 ‘To know him is to love him’

-Mitchell’s mother, Brenda Giles, said her eldest son was a jolly, outgoing, brother, uncle and father who loved his family, she told WTMJ.
+Giles said her eldest son was a jolly and outgoing brother, uncle and father who loved his family, she told WTMJ.

 When Mitchell’s father passed away in 2016, Mitchell fell into depression, his family told WTMJ.
 Giles believes her son was suffering from a mental health episode at the time of the incident, according to Crump.